St Michael at Plea: History

+In 1126–7, Stigand the priest, with the assent of his son Turbern or Turbert, granted St Benet's Abbey in Norfolk the right to nominate St Michael at Plea's rector.
+The gift was significant, being confirmed by the Bishop of Norwich and Archbishop of Canterbury.
+Thomas of Ludham, who was Stigand the priest's grandson, was appointed as the church's incumbent by the time of the abbot William of St Benet's (1153–68) and remained there until at least the 1190s.
+By the late 13th century, a branch of the Bacon family held the right to appoint a rector at St Michael's, rather than the earlier arrangement with St Benet's.

-The church is medieval, dating from the 15th century.
+The present church building is medieval, dating from the 15th century, mostly from the period c.
+1430–68.

-One of few surviving painted screen panels in Norwich, painted c.
-1420–1430 and depicting St Margaret, was originally held in St Michael-at-Plea and is now usually held at Norwich Cathedral.
+In 1589, St Michael at Plea's rector Rowland Nutt, who had been as such since 1586, was censured by the Court of High Commission during an attempted search for Martin Marprelate.
+He, along with rector of St Peter Hungate John Burgess and chaplain of St Martin at Palace John Harrison, failed to appear before the Ecclesiastical Commission and were thus declared contumacious.
+He was unable to regain his position at St Michael at Plea, instead preaching at St Andrew's.

 During the Reformation, the church spent £20 on "the new glazing of 17 windows," replacing previous designs that depicted "profane histories" as well as other old windows.
 The house of Norwich sheriff Captain Thomas Ashwell stood next to the church in 1648, when the house was looted during the Great Blow riot.

 The church was restored in 1887; a partition separating the chancel from the nave was removed, and new windows were inserted in the transepts.
 The box pews were replaced with chairs and the angels in the roof were gilded.
 The church purchased an organ dating from 1887 by Norman and Beard.

+The church was designated a Grade I listed building in 1954.